openmfe/website/src/pages/development/integration-composition-communication.md

 }))
 ```

+## Function Calls

-A microfrontend could even expose a public function for example if it has an internal state that cannot be instantiated through configuration.
+Another way for inbound communication are function calls on a microfrontend instance.
+This is useful when it has an internal state that cannot be instantiated through configuration.
 A typical example would be a shopping basket:

 ```js
 const mfe1_inst1 = document.getElementById("instance-one")
 mfe1_inst1.addItem({ id: 5, qty: 1 })
 ```

 ## Orchestrating Multiple Microfrontends